gvwilson/thirdbit/fiction/iffy/index.md

 in Halley's narrow cobblestone streets.
 "*Gardez-vous!* *Gardez-vous!*"
 scolded the centipede-shaped fixit bot everyone called French Henry.
-She squeezed between its rust-streaked frame and a rack of insulating moss someone had set out to dry in the sun and kept running.
+A pair of modified raccoons gabbled back at it from atop a rack of insulating moss someone had set out to dry in the sun, the tech in the back of their heads glinting silver in the sun.
+Iffy ignored them all and kept running.

 The barnacle farmers were still bent over their work when she reached the pier.
 She stopped and put her hands on her knees to catch her breath.